e1iasm/e1iasm/README.md

 - I am a data analyst

-- I like writing random short-stories.
+- I like scribbling random short stories.

 <!--
 **e1iasm/e1iasm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.